AnabelaLealCosta19/cosmic-match/README.md

     - I want to have appropriate feedback when losing or winning the game
     - I want to be able to play again if I want

-- **User 1** ... saw a friend play Cosmic Match and give it a try himself
+- **User 1** ... saw a friend play Cosmic Match and wants to give it a try himself
     - I want to be able to easily change the name to my own
     - I want to be able to choose a difficulty that seems adequate for my first try
     - I want to be able to review instructions on how to play the game